 This is known as the anchoring effect - a well-studied cognitive bias in which the first number you hear (the “anchor”) can shape your perception of what is normal, even if that number is irrelevant.
 This was first demonstrated in a landmark experiment by Tversky & Kahneman (1974).
 In that study, participants were given five seconds to mentally calculate the product of numbers 1 through 8, visually written out for them on a blackboard.
 It was found that if the numbers were displayed as “1x2x3x4x5x6x7x8”, participants would read the lower numbers first and give a median estimate of 512 for the product.
 On the other hand, if the numbers were displayed as “8x7x6x5x4x3x2x1”, then participants would first see the higher numbers and give a much higher median estimate of 2250.
 Thus, it seems that first impressions do affect judgement, at least in quantitative scenarios.

 This bias also appears in the market for fine art auctions, which in 2014 saw a sales volume of approximately $7.35 billion.
 To the best of our knowledge, Beggs & Graddy (2009) are the first to formally study anchoring in the context of art auctions, and describe it as follows.
 The hedonic value of an artwork, say a painting, is assumed to be determined by its hedonic characteristics such as artist and medium.
 These features do not change over time, which means that if buyers were perfectly rational, they would pay only according to their demand for those hedonic characteristics.
 This hedonic demand may change over time.
 If however, buyers learn the painting previously sold for a very high price, they may internalize that previous high price as a reference point (the “anchor”) and be willing to pay much more as a result.
 Past price could legitimately inform current price since it reflects hedonic value, and other relevant non-hedonic influences such as bidder wealth and artwork reputation.
 If we control for those, past price becomes an irrelevant signal for the current price, and any remaining impact may be identified as anchoring.
-Thus, anchoring is said to occur when past price biases current price beyond hedonic value and other price determinants are controlled for.
+Thus, anchoring is said to occur when past price biases current price beyond hedonic value and [when?] other price determinants are controlled for.

 then past price becomes irrelevant to current price.